cokebar/gfwlist2dnsmasq/README.md

     -l, --domain-list
-                Convert Gfwlist into domain list instead of dnsmasq rules (If this option is set, DNS IP/Port & ipset are not needed) -h, --help  Usage
+                Convert Gfwlist into domain list instead of dnsmasq rules (If this option is set, DNS IP/Port & ipset are not needed) --extra-domain-file
+                Include extra domains from a domain list text file Please put one domain in each line
+    -h, --help  Usage
 ```